thephpleague/uri/docs/dev-master/uri/schemes/ws.md

 ## Validation

-Websockets URIs must contain a `ws` or the `wss` scheme.
+The scheme of a Websocket URI must be equal to `ws`, `wss` or be undefined.
 It can not contain a fragment component as per [RFC6455](https://tools.ietf.org/html/rfc6455#section-3).

 <p class="message-notice">Adding contents to the fragment component throws an <code>InvalidArgumentException</code> exception</p>